wp-plugins/diarypress/readme.txt

 = Custom not logged in message examples =

-* Including a image in html - the whole code block is shown for clairty
+* Including a image in html - the whole code block is shown for clarity

 `wp_die( ('